aajanki/fi-sentence-embeddings-eval/sentemb.md

 ## Introduction

-* sentence representation
+A crucial component in most natural language processing applications is finding an expressive representation for text.
+Typically, sentences are mapped to numerical vectors which attempt to capture the semantic content of the text.
+If two sentences express a similar idea using different words, their representations should be similar to each other.
+Mathematically, a representation is constructed by embedding textual information into a low dimensional vector space.

+A good sentence representation would enhance the performance of many NLP applications.
+Comparing the meaning of snippets of text is a core component of web search engines.
+Machine translation systems use text representations as an "intermediate language" when translating between two human languages.
+Applications that automatically classify, tag or other wise organize text documents benefits from better a representation.
+With better representations it is possible to build applications that react more naturally to the sentiment and topic of written text.

+Researchers have studied many models for constructing sentence representations.
+Many researchers have published their pre-trained models open for anyone to use.

+Most of the research has so far focused mainly on the English language and other major languages.
+The purpose of this study is to present a more comprehensive evaluation on Finnish texts, and to see if models that are known to perform well on English also manage to maintain their edge on Finnish texts.

+## Related work

-* Sentence embedding applications
+### Sentence embedding models

+This section introduces the sentence embedding models that a compared in this study.
+I have selected models which have a pre-trained Finnish variant publicly available (or which require only minimal training).

+The most important sentence embedding models can be divided into three
+categories: baseline bag-of-word models, models that are based on merging embeddings for the individual words in a sentence, and models that process a full sentence at once.

+**Bag-of-words**.
+I'm using TF-IDF (term frequency-inverse document frequency) vectors as a baseline.
+A TF-IDF vector is a sparse vector with one dimension per each unique word in the vocabulary.
+The value is a count of a particular word in a sentence multiplied by a factor that is inversely proportional to the overall frequency of that word in the whole corpus.
+The latter factor is meant to diminish the effect of very common words which are unlikely to tell much about the actual content of the sentence.

+As a preprocessing, words are converted to their dictionary form (lemmatized) and all unigrams and bigrams occurring more than four times are selected.
+Typically (depending on the corpus) this results in dimensionality (vocabulary size) around 5000.

+**Pooled word embeddings**.

+* word2vec [@mikolov2013]
+* fastText [@bojanowski2017]
+* SIF [@arora2017]
+* BOREP [@wieting2019]

+**Contextula full sentence embeddings**.

-* Pre-training
+* BERT [@devlin2018]
-* Finnish
+* LASER [@artetxe2018]

-Most of the sentence representation research has so far focused on English.
-However, some researcher groups have published multi-lingual variants of their models.
+Some researcher groups have published multi-lingual variants of their models.
 Such models are trained on documents written in dozens of different languages, and are able to generate sentence representations on all languages included in the training corpus.
 Pre-trained LASER and BERT models support Finnish.

-Most evaluations of the previously published multi-lingual models still emphasize the performance on English.
-One goal of this study is to present a more comprehensive evaluation on Finnish corpora.

-## Related work

-### Models
+### Pre-training

-* TF-IDF bag-of-words
-* word embeddings based models: word2vec [@mikolov2013], fastText [@bojanowski2017], SIF [@arora2017], BOREP [@wieting2019]
-* contextual embeddings: BERT [@devlin2018], LASER [@artetxe2018]

 ### Transfer learning